metno/wxgen/README.rst

 .. code-block:: bash

-   wxgen truth -db database.nc -o truth.nc
+   wxgen truth -db examples/database.nc -o truth.nc

 This command uses the day 1 forecasts from the database as the truth, and joins these together into a sequence that spans the dates in the dataset.